 3. Now it’s time to drill down and see if something is going on with the network, storage, or servers.

 - Is there network congestion caused by backups running or something similar?

 - Are backups trashing storage and using up all your IOPs?

-- Is your ESXi host maxed because too many VMs are sucking up all the memory and CPU?
+- Is your ESXi server hardware maxed because too many VMs are sucking up all the memory and CPU?